vikasvyas11/vikasvyas11.github.io/README.md

 ## Introduction

-Hi, I'm Vikas, a Research Analyst currently working at a tech company functioning in the healthcare space.
+Hi, I'm Vikas, currently pursuing an MSc.
+Health Data Science at University College London (UCL) in the UK.
 I have 3+ years of experience in market research, competitive intelligence, data analysis, and more.
+I am passionate about data and genomics.
+My current research project explores the disease trajectories in the Genomics England Dataset using a list of pathogenic genes from ACMG.

 ## Portfolio
 You can find my portfolio projects below: